AgnostiqHQ/covalent/CONTRIBUTING.md

 ### Mocking

 Mocking is a very important part of writing proper unit tests.
-Scenarios where mocking is essential is listed below:
+Scenarios where mocking is essential are listed below:

 1. Making server calls.
 2. Reading and writing to files.